BLOMSTEIN shortlisted for 2017 JUVE Awards

 BLOMSTEIN achieved an important success before the Higher Regional Court (HRC) Düsseldorf for the Falck-Group.
 On 12 June 2017, the public procurement division submitted several questions to the ECJ about the interpretation of public procurement law in order to clarify controversial and fundamental legal questions concerning the award of rescue services (Az VII Verg 34/16).
 The ECJ’s decision on these legal questions will significantly influence the market for rescue services.
 The ultimate aim is to clarify whether private service providers will have a realistic chance of fair competition concerning public procurement in this market segment in Germany.read more

-Good things come to those who wait? – Update on “register of competition”
+The “register of competition” - Good things come to those who wait?

-The idea of a nationwide “register of corruption” has haunted the German procurement law world for years.
-Now the German Federal Government has gone ahead: On 29 March 2017 it presented a draft bill (WRegG-E) for a law to establish a so-called “register of competition”.
-According to this draft bill, the register is to be established in 2020 and will replace the existing registers of the German federal states.
-The register will enlist different economic crimes and administrative offences.
-Besides administering registrations, the German Federal Cartel Office as responsible register authority will also evaluate whether a company has implemented sufficient self-cleaning measures.
-In this case, the company will be taken off the register and be able to participate in public procurement procedures again.
-Contracting authorities must consult the register (even if the relevant EU threshold is not met) before awarding a contract and are allowed to exclude companies on the basis that the company is listed on the register with a higher legal certainty.
-The implementation of this draft bill would have far-reaching impacts on procurement law practice in Germany.read more
+The idea of a nationwide “register of corruption” which, among other things, registers white-collar crimes and respective administrative offences has haunted the German procurement law world for years.
+A bill bringing this idea to fruition was recently passed.
+The register must be established by 31 December 2020 and will replace the existing registers of some of the German federal states.
+Before awarding a contract, contracting authorities must consult the register and may exclude companies with a high degree of legal certainty on the basis that the company is listed on the register.
+Besides administering registrations, the German Federal Cartel Office as the responsible registration authority will also evaluate whether a registered company has implemented sufficient self-cleaning measures.
+In this case, the company will be removed from the register and be able to participate in public procurement procedures again.
+The implementation of this bill will have far-reaching impacts on procurement law practice in Germany.read more

 BLOMSTEIN supports Humboldt Jessup Team